Fractals are a branch of mathematically defined algorithms that are most commonly used to generate complex computer images.

 Biography of Mandelbrot - the man behind fractals ➚

-Gallery of a large range of different fractal types ➚
+Gallery of a large range of different fractal generators ➚

 High quality Fractals images including some interesting animations ➚